exercism/common-lisp/exercises/concept/logans-numeric-partition/.docs/instructions.md

 ## 2. Categorizing lots of numbers

-Now that function you can write a function which takes a list of numbers and categorizes them like you did above:
+Now using the function you just created, you can write another function that takes a list of numbers and categorizes them like you did above:

 ```lisp
 (partition-numbers '(1 2 3 4))     ; => ((3 1) .
 (4 2))